15 unmissable things to do in Cheltenham

 From the iconic Pittville Pump Room which stands grandly at the head of a sweeping lawn in Pittville Park, to the shopping district of Montpellier with the gorgeous fluted columns and Caryatids, there are plenty of Regency sights to soak in and enjoy.

 Why not take in the history of the town and discover the Cheltenham of Jane Austen, Lord Byron and the Duke of Wellington with a guided walking tour.
-Or enjoy the Regency splendour at your own pace, and on two wheels, with the Regency Cheltenham Cycle Trail or on foot with our self-guided Cheltenham tour.
+Or enjoy the Regency splendour at your own pace, on two wheels or on foot with our self-guided Cheltenham tour and public art trail.

 The Everyman Theatre in Cheltenham is Gloucestershire's theatre - and has been serving the county (and beyond) since 1891.
-The Everyman boasts a packed calendar of brilliant shows and performances, with highlights for 2022 including Agatha Christies The Mousetrap, Titanic The Musical and The Two Popes.
+The Everyman boasts a packed calendar of brilliant shows and performances year-round.

 The main auditorium is an architectural masterpiece designed by Frank Matcham that has inspired generations of performers.
 So, whether you visit the Everyman to see ballet, opera, drama, dance, comedy, music events or their traditional family pantomime you’ll enjoy it all in majesty.

 The Everyman isn’t the only Cheltenham live performance venue.
 Cheltenham Town Hall has a year-round supply of electrifying acts to brighten up a dreary evening.
-With a mix of household names including Ed Gamble, Sara Pascoe and 2022's Britain's Got Talent winner Axel Blake, as well as feisty up and comers duking it out at the Cheltenham Comedy Festival in April.
-The Town Hall is the perfect place to laugh your troubles away.
+With a mix of household comedy and musical names including Ed Gamble, Sara Pascoe and Fisherman's Friends, the Town Hall is the perfect place for a memorable evening with family and friends.

 There are also packed year-round programmes to enjoy at the more intimate Bacon Theatre and Cheltenham Playhouse Theatre.

 Named Britain’s coolest festival by Kerrang!
-Magazine in 2018, 2000trees is a 15,000 capacity music festival held in July and set in the rolling Cotswold Hills.
-Revel in a friendly, intimate atmosphere, with 130 of the best bands that the world has to offer such as Jimmy Eat World and Idles, plus amazing food and locally produced ciders, ales & lagers.
+Magazine, 2000trees is a 15,000 capacity music festival held in July and set in the rolling Cotswold Hills.
+Revel in a friendly, intimate atmosphere, with 130 of the best bands that the world has to offer, plus amazing food and locally produced ciders, ales & lagers.

 Cheltenham is fortunate to have many award-winning restaurants peppered throughout the town.
-Luxuriate in the fine dining of Michelin Star & 4 AA rosettes restaurant Le Champignon Sauvage.
+Luxuriate in the fine dining of Michelin Star & 4 AA rosettes restaurant Le Champignon Sauvage or Cheltenham's newest Michelin star restaurant - Lumiere.
 Enjoy the warmth of Sri Lankan hospitality & cuisine at the Coconut Tree in St Paul’s.
 Or travel to the colourful streets of Tokyo at KIBOU, an award-winning Japanese hot kitchen and bar in the heart of the town centre.

 The town is also home to many incredible independent restaurants, all offering exceptionally good service and delicious food you simply won't find anywhere else.
-Enjoy cheese fondue at Domaine 16 or fabulous sustainable caught seafood at Purslane.
+Enjoy fabulous sustainable caught seafood at Purslane.

 Cheltenham has a plethora of brilliant places to drink and be merry in the town.
 Check out the many pubs on Bath Road, such as the Exmouth Arms and neighbouring Bath Road Beers for home-style cooking, local brews and sun-soaked beer gardens.